polyphony-chat/.github/profile/README.md

 ![Product Mockup](https://github.com/polyphony-chat/client/blob/main/images/mockup.png?raw=true)
 <cite>*A mockup of the Polyphony client.*</cite>

-Polyphony will be a multi-instance, Discord/Fosscord API-compatible chat client, written in Rust and Svelte (TypeScript) using Tauri.
+Polyphony will be a multi-instance, Discord/Spacebar API-compatible chat client, written in Rust and Svelte (TypeScript) using Tauri.
 The three goals of this project are ease-of-use, user experience and performance.

-Ideally, you will be able to connect to multiple Fosscord instances at the same time and use the client just like you would expect a regular Discord client to work.
+Ideally, you will be able to connect to multiple Spacebar instances at the same time and use the client just like you would expect a regular Discord client to work.

-### Fosscord?
+### Spacebar?
 What's that?

-[Go read about the Fosscord project here!](https://github.com/fosscord) Fosscord describes itself as "*a free open source selfhostable discord compatible chat, voice and video platform*".
+[Go read about the Spacebar project here!](https://github.com/spacebarchat) Spacebar describes itself as "*a free open source selfhostable discord compatible chat, voice and video platform*".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>